 Students may drop courses or withdraw from the College by completing a course schedule change form, obtaining the appropriate approval signatures, and submitting the form to the Student Resource Center.
 The effective date is the date the course schedule change form is received by the Student Resource Center.
-Deadlines for course drops and withdrawals from the College are published in the TSTC college academic calendar at tstc.edu/about/calendar.
+Deadlines for course drops and withdrawals from the College are published in the TSTC college academic calendar.